gfmio/html2pdf/Readme.md

 # HTML PDF Builder

 A small shell script that uses `wkhtmltopdf` to build PDF documents from HTML5 documents.
 Especially suited for creating PDF presentations as a 1 to 1 copy of your HTML presentations.
+Obviously also useful for PDF screenshots of websites.

 ## Usage